rhdhorchestrator/orchestrator-go-operator/docs/operator-release/operator-release.md

     registryPoll:
       interval: 10m
 ```
-1. Deploy the `catalogsource` in your cluster and ensure that the latest version in the OLM menu for the orchestrator go operator matches with the new version of the operator.
+1. Deploy the `catalogsource` on a cluster and ensure that the latest version in the OLM menu for the orchestrator go operator matches with the new version of the operator.
-1. Install the operator and create a sample CR.
+1. Install the operator and ensure the controller pod is running without errors and ready to receive a CR.
+2. Optionally, create and apply sample CR.
 Validate the CR deploys successfully by checking its status.
-Optionally, you can take it further a notch and validate the related objects also successfully deploy.
+3. Optionally, you can take it further a notch and validate the related objects also successfully deploy.
 1. Crate a Jira ticket and add attach the catalogsoure to it.
 In the description box, summarize the changes contained in the release. \
 Example of Jira ticket: https://issues.redhat.com/browse/FLPATH-2107
 1. Share the new manifest and Jira ticket in the development channel to announce the new release.
 Tag the QE team so that they are aware and can take action as soon as they are able.